-The Board of the Company comprises seven independent, non-executive Directors whose role is to manage the Company in the interests of shareholders and other stakeholders.
+The Board of the Company comprises seven independent, non-executive Directors (details on whom can be found in Section 3 - Board of Directors) whose role is to manage the Company in the interests of shareholders and other stakeholders.
 In particular, the Board approves and monitors adherence to the Investment Policy and Acquisition Strategy, determines risk appetite, sets policies, agrees levels of delegation to key service providers and monitors their activities and performance (including, specifically, that of the Investment Adviser) against agreed objectives.
 The Board will take advice from the Investment Adviser, where appropriate - such as on matters concerning the market, the portfolio and new acquisition opportunities.